kyma-project/kyma/docs/05-technical-reference/svls-08-function-specification.md

 ## Override runtime image

-You can use custom runtime image to override existing one.
-Your image should first fulfill all requirenments described below:
+You can use custom runtime image to override the existing one.
+Your image must meet all the following requirements:

 - Expose the workload endpoint on the right port
 - Provide liveness and readiness check endpoints at `/healthz`
 - Fetch sources from the path under the `KUBELESS_INSTALL_VOLUME` environment
 - Security support.
-Our runtimes are secure by default but remember that you have to take care on your images on your own
+Our runtimes are secure by default but you need to take care of your images on your own

-> Note: For better understanding you can look at [main dockerfiles](https://github.com/kyma-project/kyma/blob/main/resources/serverless/templates/runtimes.yaml) which are responsible of building final image based on the `base_image` argument which you as an user can override and what we are trying to do in [this tutorial](../03-tutorials/00-serverless/svls-13-override-runtime-image).
+> Note: For better understanding you can look at [main dockerfiles](https://github.com/kyma-project/kyma/blob/main/resources/serverless/templates/runtimes.yaml) which are responsible for building the final image based on the `base_image` argument which you as an user can override and what we are doing in [this tutorial](../03-tutorials/00-serverless/svls-13-override-runtime-image).

-Every functions pods container got same system environments which helps configuring functions server.
-For more info go to [this article](../05-technical-reference/00-configuration-parameters/svls-02-environment-variables.md).
+Every Function's Pods container have the same system environments which helps you configure the Functions server.
+For more information, read the [Environment variables] page(../05-technical-reference/00-configuration-parameters/svls-02-environment-variables.md).